morris/nito/README.md

   },

   toggle: function () {
-    // Change state and trigger a pure update this.data.completed = !this.data.completed;
+    // Change state and trigger an update this.data.completed = !this.data.completed;
     this.todo.update();
   }